Obaitan/jackland-engineering/README.md

 # Engineering Company Website

 This is a web application built with Flask (Python Web Development Microframework).
 It has a connected database with ORM designed models.
-Work on it is ongoing
+Work on it is currently ongoing.

 ## Installation